$p$-torsion \'etale sheaves on the Jacobian of a curve: Criterion of fully faithfulness

 \section{Criterion of fully faithfulness}

 In this section, we prove our main result concerning the behavior of the $p$-torsion Artin reciprocity functor $\mathbb L_n$.
 Namely, it is fully faithful if and only if the Hasse--Witt matrix of $X$ is nilpotent.
-We will first reduce the Theorem to a comparison statement between geometric and categorical fixed points.
-Then we will prove this general statement.